On a day in Oslo, you can experience world-class food, music and museums …

 Over the last few years, several new quarters have been established in the city centre, with exciting new activities and attractions.
-The high-rise buildings in Barcode and captivating landmarks like the Opera House and the Astrup Fearnley museum are changing the face of the city, and will soon be accompanied by a new Munch Museum and the new National Museum.
+The high-rise buildings in Barcode and captivating landmarks like the Opera House and the Astrup Fearnley museum are changing the face of the city.
+In 2021 and 2022 they were also accompanied by the two new museums MUNCH and the National Museum.

 Oslo is a green city and was awarded the prestigious title European Green Capital in 2019.
 More than half of the municipality of Oslo is covered by forests and parks, and the fjord extends all the way to the city centre.
 The centre itself is becoming increasingly car-free and easy to explore on foot or by bike.
 An efficient public transport system makes the rest of the city easily accessible.